dmlb2000/pacifica-cartd/README.md

 }
 ```

-If the cart has no space available to create the tarfile.
+If the cart has an error (such as no space available to create the tarfile).
 ```
 {
   "status": "error"